 The types of transactional messages you can make in Klaviyo depend on your specific integrations.
 Different integrations bring over different events (or metrics) that trigger these SMS flows.
 We recommend reviewing the data for your specific integrations to see which types of transactional messages you can leverage in your account.

-How to Create Transactional SMS
+Create Transactional SMS Message in a Flow

-First, create an SMS flow.
+Create an SMS flow.
 This flow should be triggered by a transactional event on your website, such as Placed Order.
 Then, add your transactional SMS into your flow with the drag-and-drop feature.
 Transactional SMS cannot have marketing content for other products or your brand beyond what is necessary to communicate about the transaction.